-REASON: To protect the occupiers of nearby residential properties against - 14.
-No development shall commence until the measures of tree and hedgerow protection submitted and approved as part of the planning permission have been implemented and these shall be retained throughout the development period until such time as all equipment, machinery and surplus materials have been removed from the site.
+REASON: To protect the occupiers of nearby residential properties against noise and disturbance during the construction period.

+14. No development shall commence until the measures of tree and hedgerow protection submitted and approved as part of the planning permission have been implemented and these shall be retained throughout the development period until such time as all equipment, machinery and surplus materials have been removed from the site.